 Postpartum depression is caused by a combination of:

-hormonal changes that happen after a baby is born
+- hormonal changes that happen after a baby is born

 - changes such as the loss of sleep and increased stress that come with taking care of a newborn baby

 Who Gets Postpartum Depression?

 Other things that might increase the chance of postpartum depression include serious stress during the pregnancy, medical problems during the pregnancy or after birth, and lack of support at home.

 How Is Postpartum Depression Diagnosed?

 A doctor or psychologist usually diagnosis a woman with postpartum depression based on her symptoms.
 Sometimes the woman herself notices the symptoms.
 Other times a concerned partner, spouse, family member, or friend notices the symptoms.